DhananjayLakra/Patent-Analysis-Automation/README.md

 # Patent-Analysis-Automation
 A simple python script to automate the technological classification of patents.

-## Problem with Existing Classifications
+## Problem with existing classifications

 Current CPC/IPC classifications of patents are often vague and provide limited insight into the technical domain of the patent.
 For example, the classification code for patent US9043608B2-G06F21/81 stands for "Protecting specific internal or peripheral components, in which the protection of a component leads to protection of the entire computer by operating on the power supply, e.g., enabling or disabling power-on, sleep, or resume operations."
 However, the patent itself discusses a method for cryptographic computation, which is its actual technical domain.
 This distinction is not evident from the existing classification, making it unreliable for precise technical categorization.
 This issue is further exacerbated when dealing with a large portfolio of patents, where manual classification becomes infeasible.